chyVacheck/spendi-backend/README.md

 ### Available Scripts

-Use the `dev.sh` script for common development tasks:
+Use the `spendi.sh` script for common development tasks:

 ```bash
 # Build the project